 Extreme heat occurs from a combination of high temperatures (significantly above normal) and high humidity.
 At certain levels, the human body cannot maintain proper internal temperatures and may experience heat stroke.
 The NWS heat index (Figure 4-45) is a measure of what the temperature feels like to the human body when relative humidity is combined with the air temperature, in shade conditions.
 In most of the United States, extreme heat is defined as a long period (2 to 3 days) of high heat and humidity with temperatures above 90 degrees.
+It is generally a prolonged period of excessively hot weather when temperatures are above average.
+Montana has less extreme heat risks than most of other states, and MT DES defines extreme heat when there are approximately five days per year of dangerous heat events that can lead to heat-related illnesses and death to vulnerable populations.
 In extreme heat, evaporation is slowed and the body must work extra hard to maintain a normal temperature.
 This can lead to health impacts by overworking the human body.
 Extreme heat often results in the highest number of annual deaths among all weather-related hazards.